 In addition to having that in mind, you need to provide value in order for somebody to be willing to go through your conversion path.
 That's where premium content comes into play.
 Ebooks, downloadable checklists, special reports, white papers, webinars, webinar recordings, events -- all that good stuff that helps educate and build trust.

-Once somebody fills out a form, they'll be sent to a confirmation page or thank you page whose purpose is to deliver on that premium content that you promised.
+Once somebody fills out a form, they'll be sent to a confirmation page or thank you page whose purpose is to deliver that premium content that you promised.
 If it's done well, that conversion path will help to accelerate the sales cycle by taking them to the next step in the buyer's journey.
-That thank you page or confirmation page should also be reinforced by a confirmation email that is sent to that person that repeats very similar information to what's on that confirmation page or thank you page.
+That thank you page or confirmation page should also be reinforced by a confirmation email sent to that person that repeats very similar information to what's on that page or thank you page.

 The Bottom Line

 So the essence of a conversion path is all about taking visitors, converting them into a lead, understanding who they are, where they are in the buyer's journey, and helping to populate your sales funnel with future clients.

 Is your company following these best practices for setting up your conversion paths?
 Share your thoughts in the section for comments below.

 To learn more about conversion paths, enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.